Longitudinal Integrated Clerkship

-A 12-month Longitudinal Integrated Clerkship (LIC) will launch in 2017-18 for the Class of 2019, beginning at the same time as the traditional clerkships.
-Students will be placed in primary care practices in two UVM affiliates: Hudson Headwaters Health Network, headquartered at Queensbury, New York, and Eastern Maine Health System, headquartered in Bangor Maine.
-The curriculum at the regional campuses will have the same core educational objectives, course requirements and similar instructional and evaluation methods as students completing their course work in the traditional block clerkships.
-The major difference is that students in the regional campus sites will meet the objectives of each clerkship in a longitudinal manner rather than in the traditional block schedule.
+A 12-month Longitudinal Integrated Clerkship (LIC) launched in 2017-18 for the Class of 2019, beginning at the same time as the traditional clerkships.
+Students will be placed in primary care practices in a UVM affiliate location: Hudson Headwaters Health Network, headquartered at Queensbury, New York.
+The curriculum at the regional campus will have the same core educational objectives, course requirements and similar instructional and evaluation methods as students completing their course work in the traditional block clerkships.
+The major difference is that students at the regional campus site will meet the objectives of each clerkship in a longitudinal manner rather than in the traditional block schedule.

 Students embedded in primary care clinics will participate in providing comprehensive care to their patients, including wellness, acute care, and chronic care.
 They will work with interprofessional teams of physicians, nurses, social workers, pharmacists, and mental health workers in the emergency room, the hospital, subacute rehabilitation centers, hospice, and home care.
 In addition students will demonstrate developmental competencies essential for a primary care curriculum.

 Students selected for this curriculum will be in good academic standing, have an interest in rural medicine, enjoy autonomy, will have the maturity to work independently, display resiliency, have an interest in the participating in the community, and an interest collaborating with faculty to improve the student experience.

 In addition to Clerkship Competencies, students participating in the LIC will also develop another skill set with the following competencies:

 - Demonstrate the principles of patient advocacy as they follow the course of illness over time for a defined panel of patients;

 - Apply a broad and holistic perspective to patient's problems, by caring for patients with undifferentiated illness;